 LMWS, LLC ("Latitude Margaritaville Watersound JV") was created in June 2019, when the Company entered into a JV agreement to develop a 55+ active adult residential community in Bay County, Florida.
-The JV parties are working together to develop the first phase of the community and the sales center is currently under construction.
-The community will be located on land that was contributed to the JV by the Company in June 2020, with a contractual value of land and certain infrastructure improvements of \$35.0 million.
-As of June 30, 2020, the Company's investment in the unconsolidated Latitude Margaritaville Watersound JV includes \$2.2 million of cash contributions and \$16.6 million for the net present value of the land contribution.
+The JV parties are working together to develop the first phase of the community.
+The sales center is currently under construction.
+In addition, lot infrastructure for the initial neighborhoods is underway, which includes site development of 248 homesites and an additional 381 homesites that are fully permitted and anticipated to commence development within the next 30 days, for a total of 629 homesites.
+The community is located on land that was contributed to the JV by the Company in June 2020.
+The contributed land obligates the Company to make certain infrastructure improvements, such that the total contractual value of the land and its improvements equals \$35.0 million.
+As of September 30, 2020, the Company's investment in the unconsolidated Latitude Margaritaville Watersound JV includes \$4.3 million of cash contributions and \$16.6 million for the net present value of the land contribution.
 The initial present value of the land contribution was based on the Company's best estimate of the prevailing market rates for the source of credit using an imputed interest rate of 5.75%.
 The Company continues to have a performance obligation to provide agreed upon infrastructure improvements in the vicinity of the contributed land, which will be recognized over time as improvements are completed.
+As of September 30, 2020, the Company completed \$0.7 million of the agreed upon infrastructure improvements.
 The transaction price was allocated based on the stand-alone selling prices of the land and agreed upon improvements.
-The first phase is estimated to include approximately 3,500 residential homes, which will be developed in smaller increments of discrete neighborhoods.
-As of June 30, 2020 and December 31, 2019, the Company owned a 50.0% voting interest in the JV.
+The Latitude Margaritaville Watersound JV community is estimated to include approximately 3,500 residential homes, which will be developed in smaller increments of discrete neighborhoods.
+As of September 30, 2020 and December 31, 2019, the Company owned a 50.0% voting interest in the JV.
 Each JV member initially contributed and will continue to contribute an equal amount of cash towards the development and construction of the main spine infrastructure and amenities.
 The Company's unimproved land contribution and agreed upon infrastructure improvements will be returned at an average of \$10,000 per home, as each home is sold by the JV.
 Per the JV agreement, the Company has provided interest-bearing financing in the form of a revolving promissory note to the Latitude Margaritaville Watersound JV to finance the development of the pod-level, non-spine infrastructure, which will be repaid by the JV as each home is sold by the JV.
 See Note 9.
 Other Assets for additional information related to the revolving promissory note.
-The day-to-day activities of the JV will be managed through a board of managers, with each JV partner having equal voting rights.
+The day-to-day activities of the JV are being managed through a board of managers, with each JV partner having equal voting rights.
 The Company has determined that Latitude Margaritaville Watersound JV is a VIE, but that the Company is not the primary beneficiary since it does not have the power to direct the activities that most significantly impact the economic performance of the JV.
 The Company's investment in the Latitude Margaritaville Watersound JV is accounted for using the equity method.